 - When a slow cooker recipe calls for chicken broth, I typically use water plus Organic (Chicken) Better Than Bouillon.

 - I also like to use jarred, refrigerated minced garlic in slow cooker recipes.
 I just dump in several spoonfuls...the garlic becomes mellow as it cooks and I really don't think you can use too much!
-But garlic powder (as called for in this recipe) works as well.
+But garlic powder (as called for in this recipe) will work as well.